Emerging occupations typically are the result of:

 Often there are too few people working in an emerging occupation to gather survey information.
 Therefore, it can be difficult to define advancement opportunities or employment outlook.
 Some Albertans are already working in this emerging occupation but future demand for biofuels processing technicians is unknown.

-Biofuels processing technicians may be employed by:
+Biofuels processing technicians may work for:

 - commercial or industrial energy producers